davidsneal/simplesharebuttons/readme.txt

 9. Use the widget option to add share buttons!

 == Changelog ==

+= 3.5 =
+* Due to an extremely generous donation, a Print button has been added!
+* Changed div from an ID to a class.
+Please note if your CSS points to #ssba, you must update this to .ssba
+* Removed extra a couple of extra double quotes
+* Improved/more descriptive 'alt' tags for the visually-impaired
+* Improved code for placement checking
+* Error reporting switched back on for developers trying to debug their code.
+If you have any errors displayed, please report them.
+Then temporarily hide by removing the two double slashes on line 24 of simple-share-buttons-adder.php - //error_reporting(0);
+* Obsolete 'center' tags relaced with a div styled with text-align:center
+* Whitespace of email sharing option fixed with %20
+* & replaced with &amp; to fix validation errors

 = 3.4 =
 * An attempted fix for a reported broken Pinterest count, massive thanks to http://wordpress.org/support/profile/crookedmicks for taking the time to find this and let us know